trofi/trofi.github.io.gen/posts/301-another-gcc-profiling-bug.md

  STAGEautoprofile_TFLAGS = $(STAGE2_TFLAGS)
 ```

-Otherwise build from `master` fails for missing profile data for
+Otherwise, build from `master` fails for missing profile data for
 binaries that not compiler by profile-generating compiler:

 ```